MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/configure-the-ios-app.md

 - Customers update their Unified Endpoint Management, such as Intune, for MAM policy requirements to allow others to install the Places mobile App (for some tenants, see the criteria and guidance below **???**).

-## Enable Places Mobile for your users
+## Enable Places mobile for your users

 Run the following PowerShell cmdlet to enable the opt-in features for your tenant.